Dark Photon from Light Scalar Boson Decays at FASER: Introduction

-In this work, we consider the dark photon model with the new scalar boson which breaks the U(1) gauge symmetry, and investigate how the new scalar boson affects the dark photon search at FASER.
-In the minimal case where dark photons are originated only from meson decays, the number of produced dark photons depends on the square of the kinetic mixing, and larger mixing leads to more production of the dark photon.
-Conversely, such larger mixing makes lifetime of the dark photon shorter, and it leads to a decrease in the number of dark photons reaching the FASER detector.
+In this work, we consider a dark photon model with a new scalar boson that breaks the U(1) gauge symmetry, and investigate how the existence of the new scalar boson affects the dark photon search at FASER.
+In the minimal case where dark photons are originated only from meson decays, the number of produced dark photons depends on the square of the kinetic mixing, and larger mixing leads to more production of dark photons.
+Conversely, such a larger mixing makes a lifetime of dark photons shorter, and it leads to a decrease in the number of dark photons reaching the FASER detector.
 In contrast, in our model, dark photons can be produced through not only the kinetic mixing but also the gauge interaction.
-We find two distinctive cases to the different scale of the gauge coupling constant.
+We find two distinctive cases to the different scalesx of the gauge coupling constant.
 One case is that the scalar boson, with a short lifetime, dominantly decays into the dark photons, and the dark photon has a long lifetime to reach the detector.
 The other case is that the scalar boson has a long lifetime and decays into the dark photons near or inside the detector, and the dark photon can be short-lived with large kinetic mixing.
-Note that the inclusion of new scalar bosons to extend FASER's discovery potential of dark photons was also proposed in Ref. \cite{Jodlowski:2019ycu}.
-Although the model considered in this work is the same as that in \cite{Jodlowski:2019ycu}, we are interested in different parameter regions.
-In contrast to \cite{Jodlowski:2019ycu} in which the scalar bosons are assumed to be long-lived and to produce dark photons by scattering with nuclei in front of the detector or inside it, we are here interested in the case where the scalar bosons decay into a pair of dark photons.
-Consequently, we find that there is a parameter space where FASER can cover but has not been taken into account in the previous studies \cite{Feng:2017uoz,Ariga:2019ufm,Jodlowski:2019ycu}.
+Note that the inclusion of a new scalar boson to extend FASER's discovery potential of dark photons was also proposed in ref.~\cite{Jodlowski:2019ycu}.
+Although the model considered in our work is the same as that in ref.~\cite{Jodlowski:2019ycu}, we are interested in different parameter regions.
+In contrast to ref.~\cite{Jodlowski:2019ycu} in which the scalar bosons are assumed to be long-lived and to produce dark photons by scattering with nuclei in front of the detector or inside it, we are here interested in the case where the scalar bosons decay into a pair of dark photons.
+Consequently, we find that there is a parameter space where FASER can cover but has not been taken into account in the previous studies~\cite{Feng:2017uoz,Ariga:2019ufm,Jodlowski:2019ycu}.